 In certain circumstances, the Coast Guard may also mark obstructions to advise vessel traffic of potential hazards to navigation.
 Mariners can also contact their local Coast Guard sector or Coast Guard station and ask if there are any known navigational hazards in the area.

-Many efforts are underway within Federal agencies to assess and plan for the debris.
-NOAA is collecting at-sea observation data from aircraft, satellite, and vessels.
+Many efforts continue within federal agencies to assess and respond to the debris.
+NOAA continues collecting at-sea observation data from aircraft, satellite, and vessels.
 We are also modeling the debris movement, conducting outreach to communities, and monitoring baseline debris accumulations.

-NOAA and other Federal agencies are also working with States and local communities to develop planning guides, which will include response protocols under various scenarios.
-These plans will include guidance for mitigating marine debris that poses a hazard to navigation, substantial threat of pollution, and adverse impact to public safety or health.
+NOAA and other federal agencies have worked with states and local communities to develop planning guides, which include response protocols under various scenarios.
+These plans include guidance for mitigating marine debris that may be a hazard to navigation, substantial pollution threat, carry invasive species, and threaten public safety or health.